osawa-naotaka/unisearch/README.en.md

 - Search field limitation

 You can limit the search to only a portion of the indexed sentences instead of all of them.
-For example, to include only the title field in the previous example, enter from:title search-string.
+For example, to include only the slug field in the previous example, enter from:slug search-string.
 The field specification immediately after “from:” points to the end of the path string to the field by default.
-For example, to specify meta.slug, enter from:slug search-string.
+For example, to specify data.title, enter from:title search-string.

 The field specification string can be customized when creating the index.
-For example, to allow meta.slug to be searched with the specification from:link, set the argument env field_names.
+For example, to allow slug to be searched with the specification from:link, set the argument env field_names.

 ```
-const index = createIndex(LinearIndex, array_of_articles, { field_names: { link: "meta.slug" } });
+const index = createIndex(LinearIndex, array_of_articles, { field_names: { link: "slug" } });
 ```

 - Changing the score weight